ellbur/rstweaver/doc/source/tutorial.rst

 Non-interactive directives
 --------------------------

-This is what the ``haskell`` directive is in the examples above: whole blocks of code are added to a file, then the file is executed in one go.
+"Non-interactive" is what the ``haskell`` directive is in the examples above: whole blocks of code are added to a file, then the file is executed in one go.

 Here's a terribly terribly minimal implementation for Haskell: